 I Adopted a Dog Now What?

-So you’ve adopted a fur baby and you’re excited to get to know him better.
+So you’ve adopted a dog and you’re excited to get to know him better.
 Now what?!
 If this is your first time adopting, you might be wondering what you should do next.
 When you adopt a shelter dog, there are a number of things you can do to prepare for your new resident and make him feel at home.

 The following actions are things you can do to help make the transition easier for you and your newly-adopted dog.